pushkarev-alexandr/apushkarev_scripts/README.md

 - **FixFrameRangeIsNotCallable.py**: Fix for "range is not callable" error
 - **PerformanceTimers.py**: Adds buttons to enable and disable Performance Timers in Nuke
 - **ReloadModule.py**: Reloads the module with the specified name.
 Useful when you have made changes to a module
+- **ScriptsTab.py**: Allows you to execute scripts from the top menu using Tab, similar to how nodes are added via Tab
 - **listFrameServerWorkers.py**: Displays a list of available host machines running FrameServer and accessible from the current machine, i.e. where you can send renders using Nuke's standard tools
+- **switchKeyframePreviews.py**: Disables Keyframe Previews to prevent the Tracker node from hanging

 #### Viewer
 - **toggleMaskingMode.py**: Toggles masking mode